Drone regulations in Thailand (2022)

 Before the Corona pandemic, you had to go to one of the NBTC offices to register.
 Fortunately, this process has finally been digitized, so you can at least prepare this step before your trip to Thailand.

 First you create an account here.
 After your email address has been confirmed, you can enter your contact details and your address in Thailand.
-However, for the actual registration of your drone, a photo of your entry card is required, which you will receive upon arrival.
-Therefore, you can only complete the NBTC registration in the country.
+However, the actual registration of your drone requires a photo of the entry stamp you receive in your passport upon arrival.
+Therefore, you can actually only complete the NBTC registration in the country.
+According to some experiences from our community, you can upload your e-ticket for the flight to Thailand instead of the entry stamp.

 If you fail to register with the NBTC and are caught by the police, you could face up to five years in prison or a fine of 100,000 THB (approx. 3,000 euros).